Castle Hill - West

 Castle Hill - West is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Castle Hill-West has a high level of cultural diversity, with 47.0% of its population speaking a language other than English at home and 46.7% born overseas.
-The predominant religion in Castle Hill-West is Christianity, accounting for 53.4% of the population.
-Hinduism is notably overrepresented, comprising 8.9% compared to the regional average of 8.6%.
+Castle Hill-West has high cultural diversity, with 47.0% speaking a language other than English at home and 46.7% born overseas.
+Christianity is the predominant religion, comprising 53.4%.
+Hinduism is slightly overrepresented at 8.9%, compared to Greater Sydney's 8.6%.

 Frequently Asked Questions - Diversity